Cleaning the decompression port on 2 stroke engines

 Most paramotors have a small hole called a decompression port (DCP) that goes from the cylinder wall into the exhaust port.
 This provides modest relief to the starting systems from the normally high compression of paramotor engines.
 Moving the piston past top-dead-center can be a next to impossible task for a pilot on an engine without a flash-type starter or electric start.
 Even with the flash or an electric start, the great forces can quickly wear out these systems.
 Engines 100cc or smaller generally do not have a DCP.

 After 25-50 hours the DCP can become clogged with combustion deposits.
-If AVGAS is used, the DCP will become clogged much sooner, the only significant downside of using AVGAS.
+If AVGAS is used, the DCP will become clogged much sooner (and another reason why we do not recommend using AVGAS in paramotors).
 Ethanol-free premium gasoline has almost zero deposits so cleaning the DCP does not have to be done as often.
 Regardless of the fuel used, other gasoline additives such as Sta-Bil or fuel system cleaners may leave deposits so it pays to remove the cylinder head every 50-100 hours of runtime to be sure the DCP is clear.
 That is, routine maintenance for the upper connecting rod bearing must also be done at about the same time.
 All engines will experience DCP clogging but not at the same time.

 Thankfully, it is possible to clean the DCP without removing the cylinder.
 The cylinder head, however must always be removed.
 It is also a good time to remove any combustion deposits that are on the top of the piston and on the cylinder head.

 - drill bit of the correct size for your engine's DCP (These holes are different on each engine.
 Unfortunately most manuals do not specify the needed size.

 - pin vise (or drill chuck)